nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 to print outputs to the User.

-**4. Storage**
+**4. ModuleStorage**

-Storage class holds an ArrayList of modules that the user has selected.
+ModuleStorage class holds an ArrayList of modules that the user has selected.
 It saves the user's modules to an external .txt file every time the module list is altered, and reads from the same .txt file when the program is first booted up.